saisusmithainavolu/IOT_CourseClasswork/ANALOG_Device_Tutorials/Temp_Humidity_Arduino_Tutorial.md

 5. Go to Tools -> Port
     - Select the relevant port.(COM3/COM4)
 6. Go to Sketch -> Include Library -> Add .ZIP Library….
-Select the .zip file from your computer -We use the third party library DHTesp.
-Download the Zip file of the external library from: https://github.com/beegee-tokyo/DHTesp
+Select the .zip file from your computer
+    - We use the third party library DHTesp.
+    - Download the Zip file of the external library from: https://github.com/beegee-tokyo/DHTesp

 ### Programming the DHT11 in Arduino IDE